saleem144/security/transfering_files_to_windows.md

 Kali has a TFTP server build in.
 You can server up some files with it like this

+Setup TFTP In kali machine :

 ```
+mkdir tftp
 atftpd --daemon --port 69 /tftp

 /etc/init.d/atftpd restart
 ```

-Now you can put stuff in `/srv/tftp` and it will be served.
+Now you can put stuff in `/tftp` and it will be served.
 Remember that TFTP used UDP.
 So if you run `netstat` it will not show it as listening.

 You can see it running like this